 Some homes are constructed in lower lying areas that tend to accumulate water more than others.
 In these cases, the foundation drainage system must be continuously working to keep the groundwater level around the foundation lower than the basement floor.
 This system can also degrade over time and get plugged by fine sediment.
 When this happens the ground around the foundation will begin to crease.
 This is known as seepage.
 Other causes for this type of flooding is sump pump failure and the weeping tile failure.

 Hot water tank failure can occur if it’s not maintained or is overlooked during your home’s routine maintenance.
 If your tank is full or has not been serviced in a few years, you should probably have it inspected.
 Old hot water tanks rust, developing leaks and can become hazardous if they’re older than ten years.
 Some signs of a hot water tank failure include no hot water, rumbling and noise, scalding hot water, rusty coloured water, pressure relief valve leaks, and hot water tank leaks.

 Flooded Basement Cleanup in Caledon

 If you’re looking for flooded basement cleanup in Caledon, Mississauga, Toronto, Vaughan, or other cities in the Greater Toronto Area, Flood Services Canada can help you.
 We employ quick-response teams that can arrive in a flash to the problem site and begin drying your home and recovering any damaged belongings with precision and professionalism.
 We have helped homes and businesses across the GTA and will use the best techniques, personnel, and technology to ensure your home is clean, safe, and dry as quickly as possible.
-To reach our emergency hotline, call us at (416) 999-3930, or dial #247 toll-free from your cellphone.
+To reach our emergency hotline, call us at (416) 999-3930.
 Our main office can also provide you with more information on water damage services and useful tips for different types of cleanup scenarios.

 Latest posts by Chad Vanvari (see all)